Bertolt Brecht Archive

 The Photo Archive comprises photos of and by Brecht and Weigel, the Hainer Hill Archive, the Vera Tenschert Archive as well the Photo Archive of Ruth Berlau and the Berliner Ensemble.

-The archival materials also offer access to documents on the Berliner Ensemble, documentation (theatre, film, radio, events, exhibitions), Modellbücher (‘model books’) as well as audio and film documents.
+The archival materials also offer access to, documentation (theatre, film, radio, events, exhibitions), Modellbücher (‘model books’) as well as audio and film documents.